gody10/gody10.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Odyssefs Diamantopoulos-Pantaleon is a MSc student at the Athens University of Economics and Business.
-He is also a Machine Learning Research Engineer at Plegma Labs, Helvia and the Mobile Multimedia Laboratory.
-His research interests include Reinforcement Learning, Natural Language Processing and Large Language models.
+My name is Odyssefs Diamantopoulos-Pantaleon and I am a MSc student at the Athens University of Economics and Business.
+I am also working as a contracted Machine Learning Research Engineer at Plegma Labs, Helvia and the Mobile Multimedia Laboratory.
+My research interests include Reinforcement Learning, Natural Language Processing and Large Language models.
 {style="text-align: justify;"}